-Theese plants is quite unique with its beautiful leaves, which can become very large and in the shape reminiscent of a elefants ear.
-In the Alocasia family, there are more than 70 plant varieties, and a part of them can still be found growing wild in tropical climates.
-Elefantøre-the plant is ideal for everyone who wishes to bring nature indoors and create a tropical atmosphere in the home.
-Elefantøre-plant a good fit for you, who likes to care for your plants.
-It is not wildly difficult to fit, but it requires a little attention periodically.
+The Elephant’s Ear Plant is quite unique with its beautiful leaves, which can become very large and in its shape look like an elephant's ear.
+Within the Alocasia family there are more than 70 plant varieties, and some of them can still be found growing in the wild in tropical climates.
+The Elephant’s Ear is ideal to anyone who wants to bring nature indoors and create a tropical atmosphere in their interior design.
+It's not wildly difficult to care for though it requires a little attention now and then.

 Botanical name: Alocasia

-Location: Theese plants would be placed in a room with light shade.
-They tolerate neither direct sunlight or full shade, but if you do find a good place in between, it will in turn be able to reward you with a stunning lush growth.
+Location: The Elephant’s Ear prefers being placed in a room with light shade.
+It does not tolerate direct sunlight or full shade, but if you find a good place in between, it will reward you with a fantastically lush and longlasting growth.

-What do I do if the sweat? : If your alocasia begins to form moisture on the leaves and starts to drip, it can be a sign that it is too hot or that you have the water too much.
-Be sure to let the soil dry out between waterings and give just the water plant can suck and no more.
+What do I do if starts dripping? : If your Alocasia begins to "sweat" from the leaves and starts dripping, it can be a sign that it is either placed in a location too hot or that it has had too much water.
+Make sure to let the soil dry out between waterings and only add as much water, as the plant can absorb.

-Remove the old blade: It is quite normal that the bottom and older leaves begin to fade over time.
-Cut these leaves, so there is room for new shoots at the top.
+Remove old leaves: It is quite normal that oldest leaves will begin to fade over time.
+Simply cut off these leaves to make room for new ones.

-NOTE: IN the winter you must not, however, give your plant fertilizer, as it here is in a form of hibernation.
-The plant should be in growth in order to be able to record næringstoffer.
+NOTE: During the winter period, you shouldn't fertilise your plant, as it is in a kind of hibernation.
+The plant must be growing in order to absorb nutrients.